efekos/PortfolioGenerator/guide/Usage.md

 that are mostly thrown because of wrong syntax or missing files.
 * `[PROCESS FAIL]` - One of the processes fail with an unexpected exception.

 You can run the program using `java -jar` command.
-Note that you must have a JRE installed to do that.

 When you run the program, the program will generate the website under a `bin` folder.